Public procurement in the EEA

 The main objective of the EEA rules on public procurement is to ensure that public funds are spent in the most effective manner, according to the principle of “best value for money”, and to enhance cross-border competition for public contracts in the EEA.

 The EEA rules on public procurement require public entities in EEA countries to follow certain procedures when buying goods, services or works that exceed certain values.
 The procedures must guarantee transparency and equal treatment of all potential suppliers in the EEA and must allow them equal access to public contracts in other EEA countries.
 As a rule, such contracts are announced in the Tender Electronic Daily (TED).

 - the utilities sector

 The “classic sector” refers to all sectors except those that are explicitly excluded.
 The rules for public contracts in these sectors, provided they exceed a certain value, are laid down in Directive 2014/24/EU, and include provisions relating to:

 - selection and award criteria

-For contracts that fall outside the scope of Directives 2004/18 and 2004/17, the European Court of Justice has ruled that the award of public contracts (including service concessions) must still respect the fundamental principles of EU law, if these contracts are of cross-border interest, e.g. due to their value or duration.
+For contracts falling outside the scope of the Directives referred to above, the award of public contracts must still respect the fundamental principles of EEA public procurement law, which implies a duty to verify whether these contracts are of cross-border interest, e.g. due to their value or duration.
 This means that they must involve a certain degree of transparency and that potential candidates may not be discriminated against.

-Directive 89/665/EEC provides for a framework for remedies in order to challenge award procedures and requires EEA States to adopt the measures necessary to ensure that decisions by contracting entities can be effectively reviewed.
+Directive 89/665/EEC, as amended by Directive 2007/66/EC, provides for a framework for remedies in order to challenge award procedures and requires EEA States to adopt the measures necessary to ensure that decisions by contracting entities can be effectively reviewed.
 Remedies for breaches of the EEA public procurement rules must be sought primarily before the national courts.